sharetheloveio/sharethelove.io/picture-elements/neato-vaccum-card.md

-# Neato Vaccum Card
+---
+description: >-

-_Here is a simple yet cool way to display your cleaning map as a card in homeassistant._
+  Here is a simple yet cool way to display your cleaning map as a card in homeassistant.
+---

 {% hint style="info" %}

 This requires you to have the following component setup

 * [Neato Botvac](https://www.home-assistant.io/components/neato/)